 - And the Worship Board arranged ministers to lead us in worship each week, the Council arranged pastors to be on call for any pastoral care required, and other boards, teams, guilds, and so on picked up the many various small and large things that Pastor Yancey has been doing for us.

 - Self Study (6 to 12 months).
 The goal of this phase was to develop an accurate picture of Bethel’s current status, and what we see as our mission for the future; which culminated in filling out a standard document called a “Ministry Site Profile” describing Bethel.
 This document is posted on an ELCA internal website, where all pastors that are open to considering a new call can see it and decide if they want to offer themselves for consideration.
 This self-study process was carried out by a transition team, appointed by the Council, and working in conjunction with Pastor Merle.

 * Note that this phase actually started before phase 1 was complete.
 As soon as we had a leadership developer engaged, we started assembling a transition team to begin the self-study phase, even before we had an interim minister.

 - Search (typically 6 to 12 months).
-The goal of this phase is to find the best candidate for our future pastor.
+The goal of this phase was to find the best candidate for our future pastor.
 For this process the Council has established a Call Committee of seven Bethel members, carefully chosen for this important task.
-The Bishop’s Associate will assist the Call Committee in developing a list of suitable candidates; they may come from candidates the Bishop’s office is aware of, by a minister seeing our Ministry Site Profile and expressing interest, from Bethel members who are aware of another minister that might be suitable, or other sources.
-The Call Committee will review information about each suggested candidate; will interview the candidates (probably initially by phone or Zoom or similar); and, after prayerful consideration, will select one candidate.
+The Bishop’s Associate assisted the Call Committee in developing a list of suitable candidates; they may come from candidates the Bishop’s office is aware of, by a minister seeing our Ministry Site Profile and expressing interest, from Bethel members who are aware of another minister that might be suitable, or other sources.
+The Call Committee reviewed information about each suggested candidate; interviewed the candidates (probably initially by phone or Zoom or similar); and, after prayerful consideration, selected one candidate.
 All of this is done in confidence; nobody outside the Call Committee or the Bishop’s office will know who is being considered.